Excerpt from my little pruning book ” Pruning Fruit Trees: A Beginners Guide“

 Remove dead, damaged, crossing and vertical wood.

-Remove all the low wood to give your feijoa a clear trunk, for healthy airflow and easy access to the fallen fruits which are so much better than the picked ones.
+Remove all the low wood to give your feijoa a clear trunk (as in Bob’s beautifully pruned feijoa above).
+This is especially helpful in high rainfall or humid climates to assist with healthy airflow.
+It also makes it a lot easier to access fallen fruits which are so much better than the picked ones.

 Mostly Thinning Cuts

-Use mostly thinning cuts to produce an open canopy for good light penetration and access for bird and bee pollinators.
+Use mostly thinning cuts to produce an open canopy, allowing good light penetration and access for bird and bee pollinators.
 You should be able to kind of see through the canopy to the other side, for a vague idea of what’s behind.

-Thinning cuts stimulate a heap of replacement wood – important because feijoas fruit on the base of the new wood.
+Thinning cuts stimulate good vigour and a heap of replacement wood – important because feijoas fruit on the base of the new wood.
 A cycle of fresh wood coming on each season means you can keep your tree compact yet productive.

 When choosing which shoots to thin, take the tallest shoots.
 This makes you a bit of a smarty pants – thinning and height/ width management all in one go!
 Remove also the leggy ones that have miles of bare wood before the foliage starts.
 The bare wood is unproductive and the fruits too far away.